TanmayChhatbar/SyncMyLEDs/README.md

     python rgbcontrol.py

-You'll want to modify the -l IP address:port for your strip
+-l IP address:port for your strip eg. 192.168.1.61:81

-Based on your preference, higher number for -f will allow smoother transitions, but worsen response for flashing images
+-f : factor, increase to allow smoother transitions, but worsen response for flashing images.
+Value in range 0-1

-Modify -b to control brighness, would recommend you stick between 0-1
+-b : control brighness, would recommend you stick with value in range 0-1

 Alternatively, you can modify these variables in the User Setup part of rgbcontrol.py